How much does it cost to park?

 What type of parking meters does the Town have?

 The Town has a combination of multi-space and single-space meters and also pay-by-phone.
-The $1.75 and $2.00 per hour parking rates applies to both types of meters and pay-by-phone.

 Are the new meters accessible to people with disabilities?